The Whale (2022) Movie

 But he also said all the birds of prey that circle around the decomposing animal; raptors who twist their noses in the face of the disgust that this incarnate agony arouses in them, but disgust which does not prevent them from remaining circling around their prey.

-See Also The Gentlemen (2019) MOVIE
+See Also The Idea of You (2024) MOVIE

 For as horrible as the beached whale may be, it nevertheless arouses the lust of everyone because of these thick layers of fat that it agglomerates around it.
 A quarter of an hour which says a lot… But the problem is that this film lasts more than a quarter of an hour…